 Solution 2: Microsoft Windows Utility Check

-This is a handy tool for identifying missing files in the system that are key to the flawless functioning of the computer.
-Open Command Prompt and enter “DISM.exe /Online /Cleanup-image /Restorehealth”.
-When prompted, enter the following code: “SFC /scannow”.
+It is a handy tool for identifying missing files in the System that are key to the computer'scomputer's flawless functioning.
+Open Command Prompt and enter ""DISM.exe /Online /Cleanup-image /Restorehealth.""
+When prompted, enter the following code: ""SFC /scannow.""
 Scanning will start, which can take some time.
-When scanning is over, you will be returned with a message saying whether the system found corrupted files or not and whether it managed to fix them.
+When scanning is over, you will be returned with a message saying whether the System found corrupted files or not and whether it managed to fix them.

 Fixing Error 0x00000109 or Unauthorized Kernel Modification

 The number one cause for a 0x00000109 error is an unauthorized kernel modification of a device driver.
-However, there are multiple other factors that can cause this error to be triggered.
-For example, an incorrectly functioning RAM memory module or simply a virus infection that modifies kernel data.
+However, multiple other factors can cause this error to be triggered.
+For example, an incorrectly functioning RAM module or only a virus infection that modifies kernel data.
 Luckily, just like with any other error, there are steps you can take to resolve the issue.
 See the solutions to error 0x00000109 below.

 Solution 1: Run Windows Memory Diagnostic

-This is a tool that will identify any corruption issues with your memory.
-To access the tool, click Start, type “Windows Memory Diagnostic” in the search field and run the program.
+It is a tool that will identify any corruption issues with your memory.
+To access the tool, click Start, type "Windows Memory Diagnostic" in the search field, and run the program.
 Follow the steps described by the wizard.
 When scanning is over, the tool will notify you of any memory issues.

 Fixing Error Blue Screen 1033

-Blue Screen Error 1033 is a common system error and at the same time one of the most serious ones as well.
+Blue Screen Error 1033 is a standard system error and, at the same time, one of the most serious ones as well.
 But do not panic, like all other errors, this one is also fixable.
-First, let’s take a look at what might be causing Blue Screen 1033.
-Some common causes include missing or damaged system files, a crash in the graphics card or hardware issues.
+First, let's take a look at what might be causing Blue Screen 1033.
+Some common causes include missing or damaged system files, a crash in the graphics card, or hardware issues.
 The steps to resolving Blue Screen 1033 can be found below.

 Solution 1: Restart your computer

-First shut down your computer completely.
+First, shut down your computer completely.
 Now unplug it from the power source or remove the battery in the case of a laptop.
-Wait at least half a minute and then plug the computer back in or put the battery back and start the computer as you normally would do.
+Wait at least half a minute and then plug the computer back in or put the battery back and start the computer as you usually would do.

 Solution 2: Troubleshoot using Action Centre